How to Avoid Taking the Wrong Medications

-But every time you take a medication, you also assume a degree of risk.
-In general, medication errors are one of the leading causes of death in the United States, and overdoses are specifically the number one cause of medication fatalities.
+Every time you take a medication, however, you also assume a degree of risk.
 But with proper care and handling, these errors can be minimized.

 Here are a few things to be mindful of when it comes to taking medicines: